Kate Lynch

 Autobiographical Statement or Brief History

 I attended Pine Manor College in Boston, where I earned a dual degree in Business Administration and English: Writing and Literature.
 I loved Boston, so I stayed, and so began my journey.
-My first job was with Little, Brown, and Company as a secretary.
-I held many jobs in sales because I realized I loved helping people.
+My first job was as a secretary at Little, Brown, and Company, where I learned a lot about the trade division of a publishing company.
+I’ve held many sales jobs and enjoyed every minute of it, because I realized I could use my creativity to help solve problems.
 After I got married and we had our three beautiful (now grown) boys, I decided I wanted to be a stay-at-home mom.
-I worked with children within the local school system as a substitute teacher, tutor, and volunteered my time for grades K-12.
-My dream job was with Scholastic Book Fairs where I selected books, set up book fair displays, and worked the fairs within the local schools.
+During that time, I worked with children in the local school system as a substitute teacher and tutor, and I volunteered my time for grades K-12.
+But my dream job was working for Scholastic Book Fairs, where I selected books for each grade level, set up book fair displays for local schools, and kept up with upcoming children’s book titles.

-My husband and I, and our mini dachshund Bikku Biddi, live on Cape Cod.
-I love living near the ocean surrounded by the wonders of nature.
-I’m grateful to write for children where I hope my life experiences can give them a sense of confidence, encouragement, curiosity, and maybe even find their own superpower.
+My husband and I live on Cape Cod with our mini dachshund named Bikku Biddi, who’s the best writing companion ever.
+There’s so much inspiration living near the ocean and being surrounded by the wonders of nature.
+I’m grateful to write for children, where I hope my life experiences can give them a sense of confidence, encouragement, and curiosity.

 Personal Story: Never Lost, Only Discovering